anthony-zhou/fortran_dependency_graph/README.md

 Since this uses LSP, a similar approach can be applied quite directly to [any language supporting LSP](https://langserver.org/).

+## Running the code

+First install the dependencies.
+Then run the code:

+`python dag.py`

 ## Coming up

 - Isolate the dependencies for a single symbol (e.g., a module)